 The country is well-connected by fast trains (TGV) making major distances between cities extremely easy and comfortable.
 We consider France a very safe “self-driving” country as there is so much to see in the various countrysides, but we can also provide English-speaking, well knowledge drivers should you prefer to just watch the scenery and not the road.

 France is made of many distinct regions that include the sea/ocean on three sides, three major mountain ranges, incredible canyons to explore, so many cheeses we lost count!
 As fans of the slow travel movement, we recommend giving yourselves the right amount of time to enjoy each destination.
 For example, you could easily spend a week in Paris and still just touch of surface of all it has to offer.
 If you plan to combine Paris with our French destinations, do make sure to allow a minimum of 3 full days in the City of Lights just to get a taste.
-First timers should consider adding on Normandy and Burgundy as a Northern France experience (10 days minimum) or head south to the Provencal countryside and finishing up on the French Riviera (14 days preferably).
-For wine lover’s, don’t forget the lovely city of Bordeaux and its surrounding varietals, not to mention is easy proximity to the western coastal towns of Biarritz and St. Jean de Luz.
+First-timers should consider adding on Normandy and Burgundy as a Northern France experience (10 days minimum) or head south to the Provencal countryside and finish up on the French Riviera (14 days preferably).
+For wine lovers, don’t forget the lovely city of Bordeaux and its surrounding varietals, not to mention its easy proximity to the western coastal towns of Biarritz and St. Jean de Luz.
 Children and romantics alike will enjoy a few days in the Loire Valley castle region.
 These are all great add ons for 3-day/2 night experiences.

 Many people take a trip to France for its eno-gastronomic pleasures alone.
 There are over 200 indigenous wine varieties–from the well-known Chardonnay and Cabernet Sauvignon to very rare grapes like Prunelard and Savagnin, and more than 300 official wine label names.
-The top 5 wine regions include Bordeaux, Burgundy, Champagne, Loire Valley and Alsace.
+The top 5 wine regions include Bordeaux, Burgundy, Champagne, Loire Valley, and Alsace.
 As for food, you have choices ranging from locally produced, seasonal dishes from the farm kitchen up to the very best of “haute cuisine”, boasting the largest number of Michelin-starred restaurants in the world.

 When You Go